davidchip/tagg/README.md

 - Create proper Prototype representation of each Firecracker element
 - Prevent screen dimming on iOS / Android
 - Move attribute declaration to created function in Polymer
+- Behavior group - affects the same attributes of the objects within it
+- Complex particle - uses multiple particles that move in conjunction to a master/center particle
+- Build drag and drop interface on the dom.
+Build a manipulatable map of how code is laid out.
+Show layout of how code looks.
+Show rendering of code (world-core).
+- Build a demo - 'take a seat'
+- Add tweening to update functions
+- Add <sky-box> particle

 DC